Services Australia

 Services Australia, formerly the Department of Human Services and before that the Department of Social Security, is an executive agency of the Australian Government, responsible for delivering a range of welfare payments, health insurance payments, child support payments and other support services to eligible Australian citizens and permanent residents.
 Services Australia delivers social services through the government programs Centrelink, Medicare, the PBS and the Child Support Agency.
 Eligible Australian citizens and permanent residents can access many of these services through a myGov account.

 The head of the agency is the chief executive officer, currently David Hazlehurst, who is responsible to the Minister for Government Services, currently Katy Gallagher.

-Services Australia is a Portfolio Body within the Department of Social Services.
+In July 2025, Services Australia was reshuffled into the Finance portfolio.

 History

 The Department of Human Services (now Services Australia) was created on 26 October 2004 as part of the Australian Government's Finance and Administration portfolio.
 At the time of its creation, it incorporated the Child Support Agency and CRS Australia.
 Later, the Human Services Legislation Amendment Act 2011 integrated Centrelink and Medicare into the structure.

 The secretary at the department's establishment in 2004 was Patricia Scott.
 Helen Williams was appointed secretary of the department in 2007.
 Finn Pratt succeeded Williams in September 2009 after her retirement from the public service.

 The department was renamed "Services Australia" and made an Executive Agency in machinery of government changes made by Prime Minister Scott Morrison on 29 May 2019, following the 2019 federal election.

 The agency was formed by way of an administrative order announced on 26 May 2019, with the order coming into effect from 1 February 2020.
 As a result of this change, the previous secretary, Renée Leon was removed from her role.
 From 1 February 2020, the Department of Human Services began operating under the Services Australia branding with Amanda Cattermole beginning as the agency's acting secretary until her role was discontinued.

 In 2020, Services Australia signed a $460,000 contract with controversial Israeli digital intelligence company Cellebrite, to use its spyware in fraud investigations.
 The contract was extended in August 2021, bringing the total value to $1.2 million.
 Services Australia has refused to state which programs it used the technology on to investigate suspected fraud.

+Services Australia is responsible for the operation of the Medicare Statistics Reporting Service Portal.
+On 24 September 2026, Anthony Albanese announced OpenAI had breached the portal in the Medicare Statistics Reporting Service Portal attack.